Scientific Forecaster Discussion

 seabreeze will reach 15 to 20 knots this afternoon.

 Ksfo bridge approach...similar to ksfo.

-Small Craft Advisory...sf Bay south of the Bay Bridge from 1 PM
+Small Craft Advisory...sf Bay north of the Bay Bridge until 10 PM

 Visit US at weather.Gov/sanfrancisco

 Follow US on facebook, twitter, and youtube at: